THE GUITARS OF JAMES ORMSTON BURNS

 Note 'Atlas' style (Adeson terminology) pickups, and added vibrato unit.

 Prog band Egg's bassist, c.1967 judging from the velvet pants!
 Relocated jack socket.

 Roger guitar catalogue, circa 1962/3

-The bodies must have come to Roger from another source somehow?
-The catalogue photo of the '1963' seems to feature electronics and vibrato by EKO, who were also around 1963 supplying electronics for Fenton-Weill's Twister series:
+The bodies must have come to Roger from another source somehow, and it seems the newly-formed EKO company is the missing link.
+EKO were acting as distributor for Roger, and the catalogue photo of the '1963' features electronics and vibrato by EKO, who at that time were supplying electronics for Fenton-Weill's Twister series:

 Just to make things even more complicated, a Roger 1963 model bass recently appeared on ebay, featuring a slightly modified Streamline bass body shape, unique Roger headtsock and...
 Weill pickups and wraparound tailpiece!!!

 Melody Maker 19th March 1960